Scara98/Portfolio/Project 4.md

 ![img.6png](https://github.com/Scara98/Portfolio/blob/imgs/img6.png)

 For males, those with no children or parents on board had a survival rate of 17%.
 This rate increased to 33% when they had one child or parent.
 However, having two recorded for children and or parents resulted in a slightly lower survival rate of 32%.
 Notably, having 3, 4, or 5 recorded for children or parents led to a 0% survival rate.
 Similarly, females with no children or parents aboard had a high survival rate of 79%.
 This rate decreased slightly to 77% when they had one child or parent on board.
 However, having two recorded for children and or parents decreased the survival rate to 61%.
 Interestingly, having three children or parents increased the survival rate to 75%, but having four resulted in a 0% survival rate.
 Furthermore, having five led to a 25% survival rate, while having six resulted in a 0% survival rate.
 In summary, both males and females experienced fluctuations in survival rates based on the number of children or parents aboard, showing no clear trends for survival rates.

+The following information shows the survival rates of the male and female passengers on board based on their parch:

+Males:
+No children or parents: 17% survival rate.
+1 child or parent: 33% survival rate.
+2 children and/or parents: 32% survival rate.
+3 children and/or parents: 0% survival rate.
+4 children and/or parents: 0% survival rate.
+5 children and/or parents: 0% survival rate.
+No males were recorded as having 6 children and/or parents aboard.

+Females:
+No children or parents: 79% survival rate.
+1 child or parent: 77% survival rate.
+2 children and/or parents: 61% survival rate.
+3 children and/or parents: 75% survival rate.
+4 children and/or parents: 0% survival rate.
+5 children and/or parents: 25% survival rate.
+6 children and/or parents: 0% survival rate.

+Both males and females experienced fluctuations in survival rates based on the number of children and or parents aboard; this shows that there were no clear trends for survival rates based on the number of children and or parents passengers had aboard.

 #### Highest survival rate when combining sex and class with third factor
 ```python